Deruago/DeamerExternal/README.md

 Deamer External makes varies things easier to do:

-- Sharing your project, users don't require the full project to compile and run your generated language.
+- Sharing your project, users don't require the complete [Deamer Project](https://github.com/Deruago/theDeamerProject) to compile and run your generated language.
 - Licensing generated code.
 - Expand the external dependencies.